Ge-Lab/MPKin-YSTR/README.md

 Tutorial videos can be found at https://www.youtube.com/playlist?list=PLZ_kVTJ53UPB2LFr7o0HYA-3WXfL_F3Jr

 ## How to run it
-Download the jar file and double-click the jar file to run the program.
+Download MPKin-YSTR.jar and double-click the file to run the program.

 More details may be found in the user manual and the tutorial videos.